gabrielmontini/GSN/prime-page/docs/README.md

-# Prime Component
+# Prime Custom App

-The Prime Component is based on the minimum Boilerplate Theme which model is based on the VTEX IO Store Framework.
+The Prime Custom App is based on the minimum Boilerplate Theme which model is based on the VTEX IO Store Framework.

-In order to use Store Framework and work on your store theme, it is needed to have both `vtex.store-sitemap` and `vtex.store` installed.

-Run  `vtex list`  and check whether those apps are already installed.

-If they aren't, run the following command to install them: `vtex install vtex.store-sitemap vtex.store -f`
+Until now there is only the "beneficios" component, which does not use any react file.

 ### Uninstalling any existing theme